• Skip to primary navigation

 Since it’s so easy to do DoorDash in another state, this makes DoorDash an interesting way to earn money while you’re traveling.
 I do this almost every time I travel.
 When I get to a new city, I’ll turn on the DoorDash app and see if I can Dash.
 Most of the time, I’ll rent a bike from a bikeshare system, then go around doing some deliveries if I have some time.

-The benefit is I get to earn some extra money while I’m traveling and I get to explore the city in a different way.
+The benefit is I get to earn some extra money while I’m traveling and I get to explore the city.
 You might even find a restaurant that you want to check out while you’re dashing in another city.
-It’s a nice way to see parts of the city outside of the typical tourist spots.
-I love checking out a city like a local, so doing DoorDash in another state is one way I can do that.
+It’s also a nice way to see parts of the city outside of the typical tourist spots.
+I love exploring a city like a local, so doing DoorDash in another state is one way I’m able to do that.

 Final Thoughts